ras52/bootstrap/stage-5/README.txt

 The compiler is named ccx.

-  Usage: ccx [--compatibility=N] [-o filename.s] filename.c
+  Usage: ccx [OPTIONS] FILENAME

+  Options:
+    --help              Displays the help text
+    -o FILENAME         Specifies the output file name --compatibility=N   Sets compatibility with the stage N tools

-The -o option specifies the output file's name; if it not specified and the input file has a .c or .i extension, the output is the same file name but with a .s extension.
+If no -o option is specified, the input file has a .c or .i extension, the output is the same file name but with a .s extension.

 The --compatibility=4 flag enables compatibility with the stage 4 compiler.
 This will permit arbitrary assignment to implicit int (but